Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 ## Instructions

+> [!warning]
+>
+> At the moment, **Floating IPs cannot be attached to MKS nodes**.
+>
+> This feature will be available in the coming weeks.
+>
+> In the meantime, plan your migration accordingly and consider alternatives such as reconfiguring DNS records or using load balancer services.
+>

 1. **Install, Configure Backup Tool and back up your cluster**

 Before migrating your cluster, ensure that a backup solution is installed and configured.
 You can use Trilio, CloudCasa, or Velero depending on your preference.